Are you thinking about going full-time freelance? Here’s a step-by-step guide to make the transition go as smoothly as possible.

 1 MONTH BEFORE

 Now that you’ve figured out your messaging, update your social media profiles to reflect your personal brand and what you want to do.
 Rewrite your LinkedIn bio, update your Twitter profile, create a nice-looking Facebook page … Wherever people decide to connect with you, have a clear and consistent story ready.
 And make sure all your avatars are the same, too.
 This is such a simple concept, but I’m amazed at how few people do it.
 If you’re using a picture of yourself, use the same picture everywhere — that picture serves as your logo and lets people know instantly that they’ve found the right person, especially if they’re already connected to you on another network.
-You can use an actual logo, too, just make sure it’s legible and recognizable at a small, square size.
+You can use an actual logo, too, just make sure it’s legible and recognizable at a small, round size.

 2 WEEKS BEFORE